 Table 1 presents the sample data at the tract level, distinguishing between all LMI and non-LMI tracts in the first panel and narrowing the tracts to those that fall between 70 and 80 percent of AMFI and between 80 and 90 percent of AMFI (the latter of which are not CRA eligible).
 On average, LMI tracts have fewer branches than non-LMI tracts (2.2 branches per tract compared with 2.5).
 When adjusted for population size, however, LMI tracts have a larger average number of branches, likely because LMI tracts tend to be in more central city and commercial areas.
-Over this period, LMI tracts saw smaller numbers of bank branches closing, but non-LMI tracts saw a larger number of bank closures and net branch losses.
+Over this period, LMI tracts saw smaller numbers of bank branches closing, but non-LMI tracts saw more branch openings.
+However, after adjusting for population, LMI tracts saw a larger number of bank closures and net branch losses.
 Not surprisingly, when we limit the sample to tracts between 70 and 90 percent of AMI, the differences in bank branching between LMI and non-LMI tracts shrink considerably.